-If you move mostly short-haul freight and get home every night, why spend more on a sleeper cab when a day cab would work just fine?
-On the other hand, if you are a long-haul owner-operator, a sleeper cab is almost certainly a must.
+If you move mostly short-haul freight and get home every night, a day cab may suit you just fine.
+If you’re a long-haul owner-operator who gets home less frequently, a sleeper cab is almost certainly a must.

 3. Do you prefer a manual or automated manual transmission?

-What type of transmission you want will most likely have a big influence when determining what the best semi-truck to buy for your business is.
-Most drivers have a strong opinion as to whether they prefer an automated manual or manual transmission.
+What type of transmission you want your truck to have will most likely have a big influence when determining what the best semi-truck to buy for your business is.
+Most drivers have a strong opinion on whether they prefer an automated manual or manual transmission.

-Automated manual transmissions are typically more efficient and easier to use, but some drivers still prefer manuals.
+Automated manual transmissions are typically more efficient and easier to use, but some owner-operators still prefer manuals.

 4. Are you set on a specific make of truck?

-Some owner-operators know exactly what make and model of truck they want and would never buy a truck that’s another, and that’s OK.
+Some owner-operators know exactly what make and model of truck they want.

-The most important thing your truck must have is different for all owner-operators.
+Your must-haves could be very different from another owner-operator's list.
 Before you start truck shopping, consider making a list of all the things your truck absolutely cannot go without.